|Born||circa 1537||Born At|

 Family Tree Details

-Grey, Jane (Lady) (b.1537 - ex.1554)
+Grey, Jane (Lady) (b.1537? - ex.1554)

-Edward signed a change to his earlier will or 'devise' and nominated Lady Jane Grey as heir to the English throne.
+Edward VI signed a change to his earlier will or 'devise' and nominated Lady Jane Grey as heir to the English throne.
 The change was orchestrated by the Duke of Northumberland and Sir John Gates.
 Lady Jane Grey had married the Duke's son Guilford Dudley a few months earlier and the will initially stated that Janes's male heirs would be next in line.
-This was altered when is was seen the Edward would die before she had children so that Jane herself could become Queen.
+This was altered when it was seen the Edward would die before she had children so that Jane herself could become Queen.

-At Kenninghall Manor in Norfolk Mary called for support against the Duke of Northumberland and Lady Jane Grey.
-Large numbers of supporters gathered around her with supplies and weapons.
+Mary called for support against the Duke of Northumberland and Lady Jane Grey.
+Large numbers of supporters gathered around her at Kenninghall Manor in Norfolk with supplies and weapons.

 The Duke of Northumberland proclaimed that his daughter-in-law Lady Jane Grey was the next monarch of England.
 Jane was moved to the Tower of London.
 Although Northumberland controlled London many of the town's people supported Mary's claim to the throne.